 Paula Hancocks is an award-winning international correspondent for CNN International.

 Paula Hancocks is an award-winning international correspondent for CNN International.
-Based in Seoul, South Korea, she is responsible for the network's coverage of the Korean peninsula and the surrounding region.
+Based in Seoul, South Korea, she is responsible for covering major stories on the Korean peninsula and the surrounding region.

 In July 2013, Hancocks traveled around North Korea with Korean War veterans from the United States searching for the remains of a fallen comrade.
 Rare access to the isolated country and high level military officials gave Hancocks an insight that few journalists are allowed.
 She also led CNN's coverage of the death of the former leader Kim Jong Il, the rise of the new leader Kim Jong Un and the plight of American citizens detained in the country.